 - The available options will pop up and you’ll be able to either hide the comment or delete it

-You may be asking yourself another question: If I hide someone’s comment on Facebook, will they know?
+You may be pondering the question: if you hide a comment on Facebook, does the person know?
 The answer isn’t that easy.
-Indeed, Facebook will not send the author any notifications, but still, they may sniff out the deception and quickly find out what happened.
-In consequence, the person who wrote the comment may lose the trust they had towards your brand, get angry, and find another outlet – a space out of your control to vent their frustration.
+Facebook will not send the author any notifications, but still, they may sniff out the deception and quickly find out what happened.

 Can you unhide comments on Facebook?

 Once you decide to hide a comment, fear not, there’s always a way back.
 If you did so unintentionally or simply changed your mind and decided to have a conversation, you can remove the tag anytime.
 Simply hover over the mentioned three dots again and choose to unhide the comment.